PREVENTION, PREPAREDNESS, & RESPONSEPediatric Terrorism and Disaster Preparedness

 Federal Bureau of Investigation Criminal Background Check

 The FBI Criminal Background Check is a multi-step process that includes fingerprinting.
-The fee associated with this check is $25.75 and can be paid online with a credit/debit card or in-person with a money order.
+The fee associated with this check is $23.85 for paid staff and $22.60 for volunteers, and can be paid online with a credit/debit card or in-person with a money order.
 Registration is completed online or over the telephone and must be complete prior to obtaining fingerprinting services.
 For more information, please visit: https://www.pa.cogentid.com/index_dpwNew.htm

 NATIONAL EMSC PARTNERSThe EIIC focuses on accelerating improvements in quality of care and outcomes for children who are in need of urgent or emergency care through an infrastructure that ensures routine, integrated coordination of quality improvement activities between key stakeholder organizations and their champions.Pediatric Emergency Care Applied Research Network